 To create a pop-up that causes conversion instead of allergy, you should, first of all, define the right number and types of pop-ups for your business.
 The number of pop-ups depends on the results of analytics and the niche your web resource takes.
 The optimum number found out during marketing research is up to 3 pop-ups per website.

-There are the following types of pop-ups which you can place on your website:
+There are the following types of pop-ups that you can place on your website:

 For instance, entry pop-ups helped Fedora to increase conversion of its webinars.
-This example proves that such pop-ups are great to convey the feeling of urgency.
-However, they are ineffective to sell simple products or services.
+This example proves that such pop-ups are great for conveying the feeling of urgency.
+However, they are ineffective in selling simple products or services.

 A window pops up exactly when a user is scrolling a website, looking for information, and actively researching the resource.
 At the same time, the pop-up used for conversion increase by Kissmetrics, for instance, isn’t pushy.
 It has almost a background design, so it definitely won’t become an irritator or a reason for visitors to leave.

 Timed pop-ups are the most widespread.
 They don’t appear as soon as you land on a website.
 Such a pop-up allows you to look around, navigate, understand where you are and what kind of resource it is.
-A window with an offer is displayed after 5-10 seconds, and sometimes after 20-30 seconds.
+For example, a window with an offer is displayed after 5-10 seconds and sometimes after 20-30 seconds.
 Before offering something, such pop-ups give you time to relax and realize that the website doesn’t demand or impose anything.
 Timed pop-ups are the most commonly used today.
 Usually, they are displayed 10 seconds after you visit a website.
-Just click a close icon, and the pop up won’t appear again.
-Instead, you will see an elegant pinned form in the top of the screen.
-By the way, with this type of pop-ups, it’s important to set the right time of display.
+Just click a close icon, and the pop-up won’t appear again.
+Instead, you will see an elegant pinned form at the top of the screen.
+By the way, it’s important to set the right time of display with this type of pop-ups.
 An optimum option is 10-15 seconds after a user lands on the website.